+'''

 Service Desk > Desk Definition > Edit > Processing > Stage

+'''

 Stages are designed to model the flow of work a business performs to process support issues.
 They are defined by desk definition.
-One stage is defined as a Begin stage and one stage is defined as an End stage.
+One stage is defined as a Begin stage and multiple stages can be defined as an End stage.
 There are usually several Middle stages.

 Stages are sequenced by selecting one or more "to" stages.
 The sequence of stages is user-defined.
 It depends on the policies defined by the service organization and the judgments of individual users using the system.
-A sequence of stages is graphically represented by the View $(page\ 39)$ tab within a desk definition.
+A sequence of stages is graphically represented by the View (page 39) tab within a desk definition.